UmberThor/Ball-Balancing-Robot/README.md

 - a plexiglass disc of 150 mm of diameter for the plate
 - a ping pong ball, pink in this build: a ball of a different colour requires the detection of §5 to be adjusted

 The horns are mounted with the servos at 90°: each servo is driven to that position before its horn is fixed to the shaft, aligned with the body of the servo.
-The spline of the shaft has about twenty teeth, so the horn can only be fitted every 18° and the alignment is necessarily approximate.
-What is left of it is corrected in software by the constants `OFFSETS` of `scripts/hardware.py`, `[0, -5, -5]` in this build, which are added in degrees to the angles commanded to the three servos.
+The alignment is necessarily approximate: what is left of it is corrected in software by the constants `OFFSETS` of `scripts/hardware.py`, `[0, -5, -5]` in this build, which are added in degrees to the angles commanded to the three servos.

 <p align="center">
   <img src="docs/servo_horn.png" alt="Servo horn aligned with the body of the servo" width="300">